 HPNA Champion Award

-The Hospice and Palliative Nurses Association Champion Award, formerly known as the Presidential Citation Award, is awarded to an individual who has made a significant impact on hospice and palliative care through advocacy, community involvement, or practice.
-Nominees can come from a field of practice other than nursing.
+The Hospice and Palliative Nurses Association Champion Award, formerly known as the Presidential Citation Award, is awarded to an individual or organization who has made a significant impact on hospice and palliative care through advocacy, community involvement, or practice.
+Nominees from all disciplines are encouraged.

 Recipients will receive: